0xae/trender/README.md

     Having Fun
     Put my Solr and Lucene experience to the top
     Learn more about search/realtime technologies
     Prove that hibernate can be great for large-scale apps (i may be wrong thou)

+## Getting Started

+This is the backend only, trender is much bigger than this.<br/>
+i need to organize all those js, html and php scripts under a <br/>
+coesive and structured and organized architecture before i make them available<br/>
+Also in this stage, the crawler requires a customized chrome-chromium extension, <br/>
+so you can see i still got things a little bit "unsettled" hahaha.

+Just wait